jvitoralb/quality-assurance-app/backend/README.md

 **To translate text from british english**, you must send a POST request with a body to `/english-translator/api/v1/translate`.
 The body should have 2 key-value pairs: text and locale.
-To set up the locale option is really simple, if you wish the translation of a british text to american english use: `british-to-american` or `american-to-british` if you want to translate from american to british.
+To set up the locale option is simple, if you wish the translation of a british text to american english use: `british-to-american` or `american-to-british` if you want to translate from american to british.

-For example to translate `Mangoes are my favorite fruit.` to american english, the post request body must be:
+For example, to translate `Mangoes are my favorite fruit.` to american english, the post request body must be:
 ```
 {
 	text: 'Mangoes are my favorite fruit.',
 	locale: 'american-to-british'
 }
 ```
-In this case the answer will be an object with 2 key-value pairs: text and translation.
-The translation value is a string with the translated word wrapped with a HTML `span` element.
+In this case, the answer will be an object with 2 key-value pairs: text and translation.
+The translation value is a string with the translated word wrapped with an HTML `span` element.
 ```
 {
 	text: 'Mangoes are my favorite fruit.',